-Before recommending pituitary tumor surgery, your doctor took into consideration all the risks and benefits of the procedure in your specific situation.
+Before recommending surgery, your doctor took into consideration all the risks and benefits of the procedure in your specific situation.
 While he or she will be the best person to explain those pituitary tumor surgery benefits and risks as they relate to your individual case, it can be helpful to have an understanding of the risks and benefits in a general manner.
-Whether you are still in the treatment planning process or already have your procedure scheduled, having a firm grasp of the pituitary tumor surgery benefits and risks can give you peace of mind as you move forward.
+Whether you are still in the treatment planning process or already have your procedure scheduled, having a firm grasp of the benefits and risks can give you peace of mind as you move forward.

 Overview of Pituitary Tumors

 Pituitary tumors can be highly variable in presentation and treatment, which is why it is important to work with a specialist in the tri-state area.
 The pituitary gland may be small, but it is considered the control center of the body and plays an important role.
 Located in the area of the brain just behind the back of the nose, the pituitary gland is about the size of a pea.
 It secretes a number of hormones, which in turn affect other hormones and many processes throughout the body.
 These include growth and development, the adrenal gland, the thyroid and processes related to reproduction.

 The pituitary gland is made up of many different types of cells, and each secretes a particular hormone.
 Your pituitary tumor is made of one or more of these cell types.
 If these cells secrete excess hormones, you may experience symptoms related to that excess.
 You may also have symptoms related to the size and location of your pituitary tumor if it impinges on nearby tissues, such as nerves.
 Many people have pituitary tumors that are small and asymptomatic, not requiring treatment.
 However, if your pituitary tumor is large and/or secreting, your doctor may recommend treatment.

 Surgery for Pituitary Tumors